dmijatovic/vue-trillo/README.md

 # Trillo - advanced CSS/SCSS training - and Vuejs app

+Hotels booking website example using Vue.js.
 This repo is based on [advanced CSS/SCSS training](https://www.udemy.com/advanced-css-and-sass/) which is then integrated in Vue.js app.
 The original github project created by instructor Jonas Schmedtmann [can be found here](https://github.com/jonasschmedtmann/advanced-css-course).

 **Note, the project setup in this repo is advanced.
 It assumes you are familiair with number of technologies (webpack, node, npm, sass, vuejs).
 If you are new to front-end development and mentioned technologies I recommend following both trainings mentioned above first.
 That will help your better distinct between web-design tools and front-end framework-technology used and the specific choices/preferences I used in this repo.**